majek/idea/site/027-callbacks/main.md

 received 65536
 ```

-Once again: we received 65KiB of data *after* we told the server to
+Once again: we received a chunk of data *after* we told the server to
 stop receiving.
-In real world the problem is even more serious: there
+In the real world the problem is even more serious:
-is usually a significant delay between the reader and the writer and
+there is usually a significant delay between the reader and the writer
-even more data will get buffered.
+and even more data will get buffered.

-Conclusion
+Let's try to make it more concrete: imagine a web server that needs to
+speak to Redis, SQL database and read a local file before crafting an
+HTTP response.
+Then, the writer may notice the network connection is
+slow and react accordingly: tell the reader to stop receiving new
+requests from the client.
+But in the meantime the time has passed and
+your server could have already received thousands of HTTP requests
+from the evil client.
+The race condition in the Stream API is serious
+as the delay between receiving an evil request and noticing the client
+doesn't read the data is often significant.

+In our code the only solution to this problem is to deliver exactly
+one data chunk and wait for a confirmation before sending another
+one.
+Using the bricks parallel: the last person would shout "please
+give me a new brick" when it dealt with the last one, thus
+guaranteeing that no matter how many hands are in the line, at most
+one brick will be processed at a time.

+This damages the throughput but guarantees we won't run out of memory
+even in case of an evil client.

+Push and pull
 ---

 In programming, the code can be written in one of two ways: